adobe/xmp-toolkit-rs/README.md

 Contributions that ...

-* extend the supported platforms (currently Mac and Linux only)
+* extend the supported platforms (currently Windows, Mac, and Linux only)
 * extend the supported API surface

 ... are especially welcomed.
 Please read the [Contributing Guide](./CONTRIBUTING.md) for more information.